 In the Responsive Classroom approach to discipline, the overarching goal is to keep the focus on learning, while maintaining a classroom that’s physically and emotionally safe for all.
 To achieve this, responses to misbehavior should:

-In classrooms where this approach is used, adults respond quickly, firmly, and respectfully when children misbehave.
-Minor problems are addressed before behavior gets out of control.
+In classrooms where teachers use this approach, adults respond quickly, firmly, and respectfully when children misbehave.
+Educators address minor problems are addressed before behavior gets out of control.
 Children are held accountable for their behavior, with adults guiding their learning so they can make better choices next time.

 One of the most important things to keep in mind when responding to misbehavior is to address the behavior as quickly as possible.
 When children’s behavior goes off track, they need immediate feedback from adults to help them break their momentum and get back on track.
 Although this might sound obvious, adults often let small misbehaviors go, waiting to address them until they’ve escalated and are much more difficult to reverse.